Friday September 22nd – 6-8pm Galway Culture Night

 Third Space Galway wish to extend a warm invitation to everyone to Galways first PermaCulture Night on the Canal on Friday, September 22nd from 6-8 p.m.

 Culture Night is an annual all-island public event that celebrates culture, creativity and the arts, and we are delighted to launch the new Galway Canal PermaCulture Trail, as part of the evening’s festivities, which will be centred at Parkavara, along the canal…. commencing with an ‘Experiential Ecology Walk’ guided by ecogolist Joe Quilty, offering the chance to connect with place, the earth, ourselves, and each other.

 Following the walk there will be a talk led by Eimhin David Callahan, co-founder of the Food Commons at Birr Community Growery, commencing around 7:00pm, and joined with Celia Graebner, gardener and biodiversity advisor on the National Pollinator Plan.

 Other evening highlights will include a choral performance by Galway’s renown climate change activists, Singing for Our Planet, while funambulist Chrissi will offer several slack rope dance performances over the course of the evening.

-Other attendees will include Third Space Galway artists, Elodie Rein, Roisin Ni Fhaolain, and Martina Finn to share in their work approach and ethos embracing biodiversity, sustainability, and social justice.in the creation of the Permaculture Edible Cities and Canal Project; alongside key project supporters, Niall Warde, graphic designer and founder of Teanga Designs and Third Space volunteers Eduardo Salcido, Dave Joyce, Megan Bromley, Helen Roberts, Keith Ryan and Dan Connell.
+Other attendees will include Third Space Galway artists, Elodie Rein, Roisin Ni Fhaolain, and Project Coordinator Martina Finn to share in their work approach and ethos embracing biodiversity, sustainability, and social justice.in the creation of the Permaculture Edible Cities and Canal Project; alongside key project supporters, Niall Warde, graphic designer and founder of Teanga Designs and Third Space volunteers Eduardo Salcido, Dave Joyce, Megan Bromley, Helen Roberts, Keith Ryan.

 The Canal Permaculture Trail is a new heritage garden, food commons and community food growing project initiated by Third Space Galway, a participatory arts and environment project dedicated to connecting contemporary creative practice with sustainable community initiatives.
-Our PermaCulture Night event is a festive evening that celebrates the growing efforts to shift our food system away from a toxic, corporate-controlled model to a regenerative system that can heal the soil, sequester carbon, and feed our communities.
+Our PermaCulture Night event is a festive evening that celebrates the growing efforts to shift our food system away from a toxic, corporate-controlled model and back to a regenerative system that can heal the soil, sequester carbon, and feed our communities.